 - Click here for a printable PDF of the Walking Tour, featuring the location of notable monuments and families.

 Burial estates at Fair View continue to be chosen by second and third generation family members, as well as new families in the area.
 Families may choose from traditional in-ground burials, burial vaults, granite and bronze memorials.
 Granite memorial benches are also available.

-See our FAQs page for more information about cremation options.
+See our FAQs page for more information about multiple cremation options.

 In commemoration of Fair View’s upcoming 125th anniversary,